OmarAmara/Flask_back-end/README.md

 	import flask_login to models file in order to create User model and tables.
 This will enable us to easily set-up User class methods, session/ login auth functionality.

 step 20:
+	In Models.py, import UserMixin from flask_login and use this to create User Class.
+	Connect user to same DB(Database) and set-up table creation.

+step 21:
+	Import and set-up LoginManager from flask_login in app.py file.
+This will be our secret tool that enables session/login.
+	Set secret_key string and instantiate, then connect LoginManager to app.

+step 22:

 note: - ******* run: 'deactivate'.
 To leave virtual environment. - always run 'pip3 freeze > requirements.txt' after installing a module. - run 'pip3 install -r requirements.txt' to retrieve/ install modules from repo.